Initialization

 Initializing Kanban

-- an object with configuration properties.
-See the full list here
+- an object with configuration options.
+Check out the full list here

 // create Kanban